-During the inspection, the FDA investigators noted that drug products produced by your firm failed to meet the conditions of section 503A.
-For example, the investigators collected evidence that indicates:
+During the inspection, the FDA investigator noted that drug products produced by your firm failed to meet the conditions of section 503A of the FDCA.
+For example, the investigator noted:

 - 1. Your firm did not receive valid prescriptions for individually-identified patients for a portion of the drug products you produced. - 2.
-Your firm compounded drug products using rose geranium oil, chloroacetic acid, and m-cresol.
-Drug products compounded using these bulk drug substances are not eligible for the exemptions provided by section 503A(a), because they are not the subjects of applicable USP or NF monographs, are not components of FDA-approved human drugs, and do not appear on the 503A bulks list.[2]
+Your firm compounded drug products using dinitrochlorobenzene or magnesium glycinate.
+Drug products compounded using dinitrochlorobenzene or magnesium glycinate are not eligible for the exemptions provided by section 503A(a) of the FDCA [21 U.S.C. § 353a(a)], because dinitrochlorobenzene and magnesium glycinate are not the subject of an applicable USP or NF monograph, are not a component of an FDA-approved human drug, and do not appear on the 503A bulks list.
+[2]

-Therefore, you compounded drug products that do not meet the conditions of section 503A and are not eligible for the exemptions from the FDA approval requirement of section 505 of the FDCA, the requirement under section 502(f)(1) of the FDCA that labeling bear adequate directions for use, and the requirement of compliance with CGMP under section 501(a)(2)(B) of the FDCA.
-In the remainder of this letter, we refer to your drug products that do not qualify for exemptions under section 503A as the "ineligible drug products."
+Therefore, you compounded drug products that do not meet the conditions of section 503A of the FDCA and are not eligible for the exemptions in that section from the requirement under section 505 of the FDCA for FDA approval prior to marketing, the requirement under section 502(f)(1) of the FDCA that labeling bear adequate directions for use, and the requirement of compliance with CGMP under section 501(a)(2)(B) of the FDCA.
+In the remainder of this letter, we refer to your drug products that do not qualify for exemptions under section 503A of the FDCA as the "ineligible drug products."